Can My Spouse And I Work Towards A Non-Hostile Divorce?

 Utilize effective communication skills.
 One of the most important steps you can take to have a non-hostile divorce is to master effective communication strategies.
 Leave feelings and opinions out of anything you say or write to your ex.
 When emailing and texting, be concise, informative, neutral in tone, and firm – don’t get stuck in protracted negotiations.

 Stop caring what your ex thinks.
 Do you feel misunderstood or disrespected by your ex?
 If so, you may be tempted to defend your position, aka argue, or return their contempt with your own.
 Behaving in these ways won’t prove anything to your former spouse, other then you’re really the unreasonable person they believe you are!
 Once you stop caring what your ex thinks, you will start to disengage psychologically so that you can make appropriate choices.

 Focus on your own behavior.
 Taking constant inventory of your spouse’s wrongdoings and lousy personality traits will keep you feeling angry and victimized.
 You can’t control your ex’s behavior, but you can control your own.
 So do your part in minimizing conflict by making the best choices available to you.

 Practicing the strategies you need to manage emotions and make skillful choices won’t change your spouse, but it will improve your quality of life and the way you experience your divorce.

 Don’t miss these benefits of low conflict divorce!
 For more help creating turning down conflict in your divorce, read this quick how-to guide: 7 Steps for Creating a Positive Divorce.

 Have questions about your divorce?
 Want to learn more about strategies to minimize divorce conflict?
 We’re here to help.
-Start safeguarding your future by contacting us today to schedule a free consultation with one of our highly skilled and compassionate attorneys.
+Start safeguarding your future by contacting us today to schedule an initial consultation with one of our highly skilled and compassionate attorneys.
 Call us at 888-888-0919, or please click the button below.